maromalo/DefinitelyNotSHC/README.md

 # DefinitelyNotSHC

+**DISCORD HAS BEEN UPDATED AND THIS PLUGIN NO LONGER WORKS.
+You can find an alternative [here](https://github.com/JustOptimize/return-ShowHiddenChannels).**

 BetterDiscord has set into effect some new [plugin guidelines](https://docs.betterdiscord.app/plugins/introduction/guidelines/) that block plugins like ShowHiddenChannels from being distributed on their site.
 DevilBro also went to the effort of using BDFDB to automatically update SHC to a non-functional version (v9.9.9) which just tells you to delete it.

 ![Discord_050922-221057](https://user-images.githubusercontent.com/54760464/188526562-41415c32-d3a8-4184-846d-50cb3a4ab4a9.png)